 UPF Ratings: Intrinsic vs Applied Finish

 Not all UPF ratings are created equal.
 Intrinsic UPF — built into the fabric structure through fiber type and weave density — maintains its rating indefinitely regardless of washing.
 Applied UPF finishes, which are chemical coatings added to standard fabric, degrade with washing and UV exposure over time.
-The Black Diamond Crag Cap uses intrinsic polyester UPF, while the Columbia Bora Bora Booney uses applied Omni-Shade technology that the brand rates through repeated washing.
+Tightly woven technical nylons like the shell on the Outdoor Research Swift Cap owe much of their UV blocking to fiber and weave rather than a coating, while the Columbia Bora Bora Booney uses applied Omni-Shade technology that the brand rates through repeated washing.
 Sunday Afternoons specifically tests and certifies their fabrics after washing cycles, providing the most transparent durability documentation in our group.
 When in doubt, ask whether the UPF rating is intrinsic or applied.

 Brim Width and Coverage Area